User Profile Enrichment

 Imagine a case where an event represents a customer adding a product to a shopping cart.
 The event contains the product ID, but you want to be able to segment based on product category.
 The product category data is available from a separate data source, but you need the product category for a specific product.
 A feature of Lytics called cross-table enrichment makes this possible.

-Note: Cross-table enrichment current must be configured by Lytics.
+Note: Cross-table enrichment currently must be configured by Lytics.
 Contact your account representative for help.

 How Lytics handles inbound data